lookfirst/mui-rff/README.md

 ReactDOM.render(<App />, document.querySelector('#root'));
 ```

-You'll notice that rendering the component and intelligent error handling is all done for you without any additional code.
+You'll notice that rendering the component and error handling is all done for you without any additional code.
 Personally, I find this to be the holy grail of building forms because all of the magic is wrapped up into a nice clean interface so that all you care about is providing data and submitting it.

 Using MUI-RFF to generate a bunch of form fields is as easy as declaring all the fields and rendering them...